 Here’s what a home equity lender will look for when you apply for a home equity loan or a home equity line of credit.

 Credit History – like we talked about above, we’ll review your credit history to help determine your ability to repay the loan.
 We want to make sure that the home equity loan you are borrowing won’t be a significant burden on your financial life, and that you’ll be able to repay the loan with as few challenges as possible.

 Equity You Have in Your Home – this is a key difference between applying for a home equity loan with bad credit and applying for a personal loan.
 Because the equity you’ve built up in your house will be used as collateral for your loan, the amount of equity determines who much you’ll qualify to borrow.
 As a rule of thumb, a typical amount to borrow is 85% of the value of your home for a home equity line of credit and 80% for a home equity loan, after subtracting the amount you owe on your mortgage.
 For personal loans, your house will not be used as collateral on your loan.

 Debt to Income Ratio – this is another way that we make sure that you can repay your home equity loan, even if you struggle with bad credit.
-Your Debt to Income ratio is the total of all the debt you pay each month, including items like your mortgage and credit cards, divided by your gross monthly income.
+Your Debt to Income ratio is the total of all the debt you pay each month, including items like your mortgage, student loans and credit cards, divided by your gross monthly income.